Nuitka/Nuitka-website/doc/doc/roadmap.rst

  Features to be added for 1.2
 ******************************

+[ ] Update for MinGW64 on Windows to use gcc 12.x based on.

 [ ] Initial support for ctypes based direct calls of C code.

 [ ] Add support for ``list`` methods, things like ``append`` really